 - Olive Oil.
 Olive oil helps the air-fryer chips become crispy and keeps them from burning.
 You need very little for this air fryer recipe.

 - Salt.
 Because potato chips aren’t complete without that salty goodness.

 - Black Pepper.
 An optional addition to kick it up a bit.

-- Add the dry potatoes to a dry bowl, topping them with oil and seasoning.
+- Add the Oil and Seasonings.
 Toss to coat.

-- Add to the air fryer basket.
-Air fry potato chips at 325 degrees F for 20 minutes, tossing every 5 to 7 minutes.
-Repeat with the remaining potatoes.
+- Air Fry.
+Air fry potato chips at 325°F for 20 minutes, until golden brown.
+Repeat with remaining potatoes.
 DIG IN!

 - Salt and Pepper Air Fryer Potato Chips.
 Add a few grinds of fresh black pepper (one of our favorite flavor variations).
 Air fryer potato chips salt and vinegar would be tasty too!

 - Ranch Air Fry Potato Chips.
 Add 1 1/2 teaspoons of ranch seasoning mix to the potatoes (I love the Trader Joe’s blend).
 If you prefer a stronger ranch flavor, you can sprinkle additional ranch seasoning over the top of your cooked potato chips right after they come out of the air fryer.